ingo/ingo.github.io/_recipes/best_gazpacho.md

 ---
-title: Best Gazpacho
-original_title: Gazpacho, Seville Style
+author: Julia Moskin
 category: Soups
-description: More of a drink than a soup, served in frosted glasses or chilled tumblers, gazpacho is perfect when it is too hot to eat but you need cold, salt and lunch all at the same time.
-Gazpacho is everywhere in Seville, Spain, where this recipe comes from, but it's not the watered-down salsa or grainy vegetable purée often served in the United States.
-This version has no bread and is a creamy orange-pink rather than a lipstick red.
-That is because a large quantity of olive oil is required for making delicious gazpacho, rather than take-it-or-leave it gazpacho.
-The emulsion of red tomato juice, palest green cucumber juice and golden olive oil produces the right color and a smooth, almost fluffy texture.
+description: "More of a drink than a soup, served in frosted glasses or chilled tumblers,\
+  \ gazpacho is perfect when it is too hot to eat but you need cold, salt and lunch\
+  \ all at the same time.
+Gazpacho is everywhere in Seville, Spain, where this recipe\
+  \ comes from, but it's not the watered-down salsa or grainy vegetable pur\xE9e often\
+  \ served in the United States.
+This version has no bread and is a creamy orange-pink\
+  \ rather than a lipstick red.
+That is because a large quantity of olive oil is required\
+  \ for making delicious gazpacho, rather than take-it-or-leave it gazpacho.
+The emulsion\
+  \ of red tomato juice, palest green cucumber juice and golden olive oil produces\
+  \ the right color and a smooth, almost fluffy texture."
-image: merlin_187538190_4da0b476_ae61_4643_9397_dfe9b97374e7_articleLarge.jpg
+image: best_gazpacho.jpg
 image_attribution: Christopher Simpson for The New York Times
+original_title: Gazpacho, Seville Style
 size: 8 to 12 servings, about 1 quart
+source: https://www.nytimes.com/2015/07/29/dining/gazpacho-recipe-video.html
 time: 20 minutes plus chilling time
-author: Julia Moskin
-source: https://www.nytimes.com/2015/07/29/dining/gazpacho-recipe-video.html
+title: Best Gazpacho
 ---
 ### Ingredients

 * `2 pounds` ripe red tomatoes, cored and roughly cut into chunks